sdfgeoff/wasm_minigames/src/stl_viewer_load_stl/index.md

 joined.
 We also have to include face normals because faces can now point in different directions.

+The code for this is based this off the `Binding Textures` page.

 ## Loading the STL
 There are two formats for STL's: ascii and binary.
 For this we'll assume correctly formatted binary STL's.
 Because we're bundling them into the binary